matomo-org/developer-documentation/docs/tracking-api.md

 To verify that your data is being tracked properly, you can enable debug logging in the Piwik tracking file, **piwik.php**.

-**Tracking requests will then output the tracking log messages rather than displaying a 1*1 transparent GIF beacon.**
+**Tracking requests will then output the tracking log messages rather than displaying a 1*1 transparent GIF beacon.
+For security reasons, this should not be done in production or only for a very short time frame.**

 Follow these steps to enable and view debug logging for the tracker: